A newly created motherboard sub-brand with industry-leading 24-7 reliability and 5 years warranty, from the world's biggest motherboard manufacturer.

 In order to fully understand what commercial users need, we looked into our customer service database, and tried to find the top issues they reported to our service department.
 We then made a top-priority issue list to tackle in the next phase.

-When I reported these facts to my supervisor, I was designated to lead a cross-functional team, in order to create a new product line especially designed for commercial and business customers.
+When I reported these facts to my supervisor, I was designated to lead a cross-functional team.
+My responsibility was to create a new product line especially designed for commercial and business customers.

 Cross-functional Ideation: Features